wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 <label for="mn-demo" class="margin-toggle">&#8853;</label>
 <input type="checkbox" class="margin-toggle"/>
 <span class="marginnote">
-  But what if the pianist got prosthetic arms?
+  But what if the pianist got prosthetic arms
+  (like <strong>really</strong> good ones)?
 Wouldn't we say the pianist always had the ability to play piano?
   Maybe it's more accurate to call it a latent ability when she didn't have arms.
 </span>
 The pianist knows
 how to play the piano, but she does not have the ability to